elanatframework/Elanat/README.md

 ![ ](https://github.com/elanatframework/Elanat/assets/111444759/fb48c66f-2c43-43bd-b877-a17e0022a781)
 # Elanat CMS

+> Note: This system has currently been rewritten to align with [WebForms Core](https://github.com/webforms-core technology) and will be released in the future under the new name “**Gloria**”.

 Elanat CMS was created to be a reliable system in .NET and an honor for .NET programmers and can be compared to other systems under PHP and JAVA.

 **Elanat CMS is .NET Honor!**